mlochhead/Building_Inventory_Generation/inventory_generation_hayward/README.md

 ![Jupyter Notebook Organization for Five Inventory Workflows](./readme_figures/script_reorganization.png)

 This flowchart should be used as a reference to determine the appropriate order to run the scripts in the repository.
-For example, if onone is only intersted in the workflow using nationally available data, only the `Inv_Preprocess_Census_and_Footprint.ipynb.ipynb`, `Inv_National_A_Preprocess.ipynb`, `Inv_National_B_Attribute_to_Footprint.ipynb`, and the `Inv_National_CDE_Generate_Inventory.ipynb` scripts are required.
+For example, if onone is only intersted in the workflow using nationally available data, only the `Inv_Preprocess_Census_and_Footprint.ipynb`, `Inv_National_A_Preprocess.ipynb`, `Inv_National_B_Attribute_to_Footprint.ipynb`, and the `Inv_National_CDE_Generate_Inventory.ipynb` scripts are required.
 The only required input to run the Synthesized National Workflow is a building footprint geojson file.

 The `hayward_example` folder also contains four subfolders to organize the workflows: